 Gender Open Housing

-University housing is devoted to providing a safe, inclusive, and supportive living experience for all University of Minnesota students.
+Our team is devoted to providing a safe, inclusive, and supportive living experience for all University of Minnesota students.
 By offering this housing option, we are helping to create an environment that achieves these goals and acknowledges the diverse needs of our students.

 - 17th Avenue: Doubles